What's the difference between Estate, Tag, Moving & Garage Sales?

 as possible.
 This kind of situation is referred to as a "Clean-Out Sale", wherein a professional tag sale company is hired primarily to

 sell what they can from the household.
+Afterwards, the clean-out contractor will remove what remains in the household.
 In many instances a tag sale

 company may charge a flat rate fee to the client with the understanding that